 Here’s a comprehensive step-by-step guide on how to plop your curly hair like a pro:

-- Step 1: Gather Your Materials — Assemble everything you need for a successful plopping session.
-Reach for a soft cotton T-shirt or a microfiber towel – both are excellent choices for absorbing excess moisture without causing friction that leads to frizz.
+- Step 1: Gather Your Materials — Start with a soft cotton T-shirt or microfiber towel to absorb excess moisture without causing friction.

 - Step 2: Start with Freshly Cleansed Hair — For the best results, begin your plopping journey with freshly washed hair.
 The cleaner your hair, the more effectively the technique will encourage defined waves.